Aim to thrive not just survive as an NQT!

 Each staff room is different.
-Some have the same teachers sat in the same place everyday, either in their friendship groups or departments.
+Some have the same teachers sat in the same place every day, either in their friendship groups or departments.
 If you are new this can be intimidating but more often than not the staffroom is a friendly place to be.
 I know a lot of teachers that work through their lunch eating a sandwich, marking some books and getting indigestion!
 I was one of those teachers in my NQT year.
-There are times I do work in my lunch break such as printing or replying to e-mails etc but most of the time I stop, go to the staffroom, eat my lunch and chat with colleagues.
+There are times I do work during my lunch break such as printing or replying to e-mails etc but most of the time I stop, go to the staffroom, eat my lunch and chat with colleagues.
 Often a cup of tea and a chat at lunch is a nice way to break up the day and further develop those good relationships with colleagues.
-There are colleagues that I would never come across in our place of work as we often teach in different buildings yet at lunch time we can have a good (yet often brief) catch up.
+There are colleagues that I would never come across in our place of work as we often teach in different buildings lunchtime time we can have a good (yet often brief) catch up.

 9. Enjoy & don’t give up!

 Teachers work hard throughout the year- so enjoy the holidays!
 I never had a gap year after University I went from A-levels to BA History degree to PGCE so I took full advantage of every half term and holiday!
-Work/home life balance is a struggle for a lot of people in different professions not just teaching.
+Work and home life balance can be a struggle for a lot of people in different professions not just teaching.
 I try to always have something to look forward to and motivate myself during the difficult days, which still occur from time to time… we all have those bad days that can quickly spiral and deteriorate.
 However, teachers also have those wonderful moments of realisation that this is the best job in the world!
 Those moments occur in the classroom or during a nice relaxed day in August.

 10. Teach, eat, sleep and repeat.